 As well as running workshops we can provide one to one support with young women in need of help with legal matters, relationships and health.
 This is available every week, speak to Hazz for details.

-New Horizon Youth Centre runs a weekly men’s group on Tuesdays between 14:00 till 16:00.
+New Horizon Youth Centre runs a weekly men’s group on Thursday mornings.
 This provides an engaging space for young men to speak freely around issues that affect them most.

 The workshops include:

-If you would like more information please drop into the centre and speak to Alex
+If you would like more information please drop into the centre and speak to us.

 The weekend service offers homeless and vulnerably housed young people a range of services including referrals to emergency accommodation, breakfast, hot showers, warm clothes, access to a counsellor and use of the music studio.